What is the food in Congo Brazzaville like?

 As is common in Congolese restaurants, the vegetable section of the menu consists exclusively of cooked leafy green vegetables.
 In this case, it’s saka-saka, oseille and something called légume verte (literally “green vegetable”).

 This is the mother of all markets in Brazzaville, and the atmosphere here can be a bit intense and chaotic when it’s really crowded.
 I recommend coming at least once for the experience, but it’s not where I would choose to do my weekly shopping if I lived in Brazzaville.

 You can find pretty much anything you want here, including fresh fruit, vegetables, dried beans, etc. But there’s no rhyme or reason to where the stalls are set up, so you’ll have to wander aimlessly until you find what you’re looking for.

 Marché Poto Poto

 This is a smaller, more manageable version of Marché Total, with a West African twist.
 The lively neighborhood of Poto Poto is home to many immigrants from Senegal, Mali and other West African countries.

 In among the mix of clothing and homegoods stalls you’ll find fresh produce, including avocados at dirt cheap prices.
 You may also come across some cooked foods sold as snacks, such as banana doughnuts or safou on a stick.

 Yes, this French hypermarket chain actually has a branch in downtown Brazzaville.
 If you’ve been in Africa for a while and are craving some of your favorite snacks from back home, this is the place to come.
-Just be prepared for prices to be much higher than in Europe, since everything is imported.
+Just be prepared for prices to be much higher than in Paris, since everything is imported.